 State of the World’s Minorities and Indigenous Peoples 2013 presents a global picture of the health inequalities experienced by minorities and indigenous communities.
 The report finds that minorities and indigenous peoples suffer more ill-health and receive poorer quality of care.The report is launched to coincide with a United Nations General Assembly meeting to follow up on efforts made towards achieving the Millennium Development Goals (MDGs), and says that ill-health and poor healthcare are often consequences of discrimination.Read this year’s edition for:

 - Discussions on issues such as maternal and child health; HIV, AIDS and other diseases; traditional medicine; and access to health care

-- An examination of the growing body of legal standards and jurisprudence in the area of indigenous peoples’ rights.
+- An examination of the legal standards in the area of the right to health for indigenous peoples.

-- Interviews and case studies from minorities and indigenous communities, including examples of how they are fighting back and campaigning to protect their rights.
+- Interviews and case studies from minorities and indigenous communities, including examples of grassroots organizations working to address health issues.

 - Overviews of the human rights situation of minorities and indigenous peoples in every major world region.